 If you’re not sure when your building was constructed, call the Accessor’s Office (415-554-5596) or check online at sfparcel.org and type in the address.
 Scroll down on the right and you should see the date the place was built.

-Other units that are not covered by rent control include:
+Other units not covered by rent control include:

 1. Units or rooms in hospitals, convents, monasteries, extended care facilities, asylums, residential care facilities for the aged, and school dorms.